lowquark/zinc/README.md

 have a clear object-oriented representation, or one which would require extensive use of callbacks and handlers.

 I can see it also turning out to be one giant mess of procedural code.
-Who knows.
+But isn't everything?

 # znc (Zinc Compiler)

 I have a few thousand lines of Lua that spit out x86-64 assembly.
 Don't worry, it's just a prototype.
-One day I'll take a shot at writing it in C. It's not much yet, so here's some compiler
+One day I'll take a shot at writing it in C. Here's some sexy compiler output:
-output:

 ### Input file